architectdrone/compucells/README.md

 ## What are the differences between the optimizers?
 Which one is best?

 Genetic - This one is awesome.
 It is fast and you get to watch a species of compucells rise up like you are some kind of eldrich god.
-However, it tends to get stuck on optima.
+However, it tends to get stuck on local optima.

 Hill Climb - This is pretty reliable, but takes forever, because when there are multiple most positive gradients, it takes all of them, which means that the number of tests multiplies.